Monday, February 11, 2019

 while Freiburg's young Lord Mayer greets those sitting in the first row.

 Germany has seen three attempts to introduce a democratic constitution.
-The first one, following the revolutionary movements of 1848, was adopted by the Frankfurt Parliament in 1849 but did not find the approval of the majority of the states forming the then-German Federation.
+The first one, following the revolutionary movements of 1848, was adopted by the Frankfurt Parliament in 1849 but did not receive approval from the majority of the states that formed the then-German Federation.
 The rejection of the Frankfurt Constitution ended in the restoration of kings and princes.

 On April 3, 1849, Frederick William IV of Prussia declined the imperial crown offered

-to him by a delegation of the Frankfort National Assembly, mocking
+to him by a delegation of the Frankfurt National Assembly, mocking

 it as a parliamentarian dog collar having the slutty smell of revolution.